 Being injured on the job is very common in Atlanta, Georgia.
 Workers in all types of employment can be injured in workplace accidents.
 In some cases, a worker may develop an illness because of their work conditions.

-Contact our law firm for a free consultation with one of our personal injury lawyers in Atlanta, GA.
+Contact our law firm by calling us at (678) 888-4878 for a free consultation with one of our personal injury lawyers in Atlanta, GA.

-How Hasner Law can Help if You’ve Been Injured at Work
+How Hasner Law PC can Help if You’ve Been Injured at Work in Atlanta, GA

 Legal issues related to workplace accidents require the assistance of an experienced Atlanta workers’ compensation attorney.
 Our Atlanta personal injury attorneys assist clients with insurance claims and appeals.
 We have extensive experience with issues related to medical benefits.